Terrorists Attack Police Vehicle On Security Of Polling In Tank - UrduPoint

 Terrorists Attack Police Vehicle On Security Of Polling In Tank

+Armed terrorists attacked police armoured vehicle which was patrolling for security of polling stations during the re-polling at NA-43, Tank cum Dera Ismail Khan

-TANK, (UrduPoint / Pakistan Point News - 19th Feb, 2024) The armed terrorists here on Monday attacked police armoured vehicle on security of polling at NA-43, Tank cum Dera Ismail Khan.
+DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 19th Feb, 2024) Armed terrorists attacked police armoured vehicle which was patrolling for security of polling stations during the re-polling at NA-43, Tank cum Dera Ismail Khan.

-According to initial reports shared by the police spokesman, some armed terrorists attacked police armoured vehicle on security duty for polling station at Kot-Azam in Tank.
+According to details, some armed terrorists attacked police armoured vehicle on security duty for polling station at Kot-Azam in Tank.

-The polling process was halted for some time due to the attack.
+One of the attackers was also killed in retaliatory firing of the police.

 Recent Stories